 Only members make it possible to keep our newsletter going.
 Our research is expensive, both in time and money, because we break new ground.

-On Sundays, we’ve published first-of-their-kind excursions into Hayao Miyazaki’s favorite film, the design of the Powerpuff Girls and the Perfect Blue and Requiem for a Dream dispute.
-We’ve made a rare artbook free to all.
+In our free issues, we’ve published first-of-their-kind excursions into Hayao Miyazaki’s painting process, the design of the Powerpuff Girls and the Perfect Blue and Requiem for a Dream dispute.
+We’ve translated an obscure Soviet feature and made a rare artbook free to all.
 That’s just the start.

 Members make this work possible, and only members see some of the most exciting stuff we do here.
-On Thursdays, we’ve studied the the magic of Czech stop-motion animation.
-We’ve looked into the vast stylistic influence of anime.
-We’ve told the story of China’s “rise of guoman” for the first time in English.
+In our paid issues, we’ve studied Jiří Trnka’s stop-motion masterpiece The Hand.
+We’ve looked into the banning of Glass Harmonica.
+We’ve told the story of America’s global outsourcing machine.
 And so much more.

 The cost of membership is $10 per month or $100 per year — with a deep discount for students and faculty with academic email addresses.
 (If that’s you, subscribe through this page to get 40% off.)